 Discover a shipwreck 32 metres below, spot corals and leopard sharks, and finally, dive into the world of rock oysters and giant clams.

 Cost: ~S$155 (includes 3 dives, lunch, roundtrip hotel transfers, insurance)

 Hotel Pick-up: Free pick-up from Patong, Karon, Kata and Chalong.
 Other areas incur a ฿300–500 surcharge each way.

 Muay Thai is a martial art deeply ingrained in Thai culture, and there’s no better way to understand this well-loved sport than trying it out yourself.
 The best part is that it’s much cheaper than in Singapore!
-The Kingka Muay Thai gym located in Rawai has two-hour group sessions twice daily as well as private 1-on-1 (reservations required) sessions throughout the day.
+The AKA Thailand Muay Thai gym located in Rawai has casual drop-in training sessions, a one-hour private session as well as a day pass.

-Get hooked on this fishing experience at Phuket’s only freshwater fishing park!
+Get hooked on this fishing experience at Ac’s Phuket Fishing Park!

-Meeting Point: 102/5 Moo 5 Chalermphrakieat Ror 9 Road, Tambon Rasada, Amphur Muang, Phuket.
-Free pick-up available from 8 – 10AM from hotels in Phuket area.
+Meeting Point: 102/5 Moo 5 Chalermphrakieat Ror 9 Road, Tambon Rasada, Amphur Muang, Phuket

 *Pro-tip: Insect repellent is a must to keep the mozzies away!